davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 And that's it!
 That is how interest works in Aave.

 ### Flexible Voting

+[Flexible voting](https://www.scopelift.co/blog/introducing-flexible-voting) (or _flex voting_ for short)
+is a novel extension to Compound-style governance systems.
+It allows delegates to split their voting weight across For/Against/Abstain options, rather than having to put all of it behind one.

+If flex voting could be added to aTokens, this would unlock a large amount of value for Aave.

+To see why, imagine you hold UNI.
+UNI gets its intrinsic value from being the voting token for [Uniswap governance proposals](https://app.uniswap.org/#/vote).
+Anyone who holds UNI can delegate and vote on these proposals and help set the course of one of the biggest projects in crypto.

+So the main value of UNI comes from its use in voting.
+But it would be really nice if you could also deposit your UNI to earn yield at the same time.

+The trouble is that if you were to deposit UNI into a DeFi protocol (like Aave) you would lose your voting power.
+This is because the address that holds the tokens controls their voting weight.
+And if you deposit your UNI, the receiving contract -- not you -- would hold the tokens.

+So governance token holders are forced to choose: either participate in governance or earn yield.
+They cannot currently have both.

+If flex voting were added to aTokens and the Aave DAO, however, they could.

+In such a world, aToken holders would express their desired voting preference to the aToken contract, which would then cast its vote in the appropriate ratios to the governance contract.

+So, for example, if 35% of aUNI holders expressed a "No" voting preference on a given proposal, 60% expressed "Yes", and 5% "Abstain", then the aToken contract would cast its vote to the UNI governance system with 35% of its weight as Against, 60% of its weight as For, and 5% as Abstain.

+aUNI holders would effectively get to vote without having a UNI balance!

+While flex voting makes this dream scenario possible, it's not without technical hurdles.
+The next section will get into what these are and how we solved them.

+### Implementing a Flex Voting aToken

+If something like the dream scenario were to exist, it would have to take account of the fact that aToken balances are constantly increasing, and doing so at an ever-changing rate.

+After all, if I could have burned my aTokens and withdrawn a certain weight of voting tokens at the time of a proposal, any vote cast on my behalf by the aToken should reflect that weight.

+That's another mouthful.
+Let's look at a concrete example:

+* Ben deposits 100 UNI into Aave
+* a year passes and aUNI yields 50% interest (it was a _very_ good year)
+* I deposit 100 UNI
+* Ben and I are the only UNI depositors
+* a UNI governance proposal is issued
+* both Ben and I express our votes on the proposal to the aUNI contract
+* Ben expresses a "For" preference
+* I express an "Against" preference

+When aUNI casts its vote to the UNI governance system, what should the vote ratios be?

+Notice: you can't just look at our _deposits_ -- since we both deposited 100 UNI.
+That would lead you to believe we should have equal voting weight.
+But that's wrong.
+Ben should have _more_ voting weight than me because of all of the interest he earned over the last year.

+Ben's balance at the time of proposal was 150 aUNI.
+This would have entitled him to have withdrawn (and voted with) 150 UNI at that time.
+I, by contrast, could have only withdrawn and voted with the 100 UNI I had just deposited.

+So, it seems what we need to look at are _rebased balances_.
+The rebased balances would have led us to the correct conclusion: Ben's voting preference should have 50% more voting weight than mine.
+If the aUNI contract holds 250 UNI and Ben is entitled to 150 of that, Ben should be able to determine 60% (150/250) of the votes aUNI casts, and I the remaining 40% (100/250).

+Thus it seems the dream scenario requires us to be able to calculate the rebased aToken balance for _any given user_ at _any given block_.

+In case it isn't obvious, this is very challenging.

+As already mentioned, aToken interest rates are constantly changing based on supply and demand within the protocol.
+If supply goes up, interest goes down.
+If demand goes up, interest goes up.

+And each time the interest rate changes, the interest accrued since the last update is added to the liquidity index (as shown above).
+This means that the aToken liquidity index is constantly changing too.

+Recall that the aToken's rebased balance is just the balance on disk multiplied by the liquidity index.

+If both values (balance-on-disk and liquidity index) are constantly changing, how can we hope to reliably compute a value based on them?

+Short of checkpointing the values _each time they change_ -- which would be unfeasibly expensive to write and later search -- there seems to be no simple way to accurately compute an arbitrary user's aToken balance at a block.

+The main technical hurdle to implementing a flex voting aToken is rebasing.

 * but notice we can just compare the base balances and get the same result 95.23 / 90.70 == 1.05, i.e. Ben has 5% more than me
 * this is because we multiply _both_ by the same factor to determine rebased balance!